MicrosoftDocs/PowerShell-Docs-archive/archived-reference/docs-conceptual/overview.md

 This site contains cmdlet reference for the following versions:

+- PowerShell 7.1 (out of support)
+- PowerShell 6 (out of support)
+- PowerShell 5.0 (based on WMF 5.0, which is out of support)
+- PowerShell 4.0
 - PowerShell 3.0
-- PowerShell 4.0
-- PowerShell 5.0
-- PowerShell 6 (out of support)

 Use the version picker in the at the top of the page to select the version of PowerShell you want.